Introduction to Native Methods in Java

 System.out.println("Encrypted data is " + demo.encryptData ("This is Edubca"));

 The above example contains a native method declared in the NativeDemo class.
-The Implementation of encryptData method is written in C. As you can see we have used a static block whose purpose is to load the native C library in which implementation of encryptData method is available.
-One important thing to note that the string parameter supplied in System.loadLibrary method is the lowercase name of the enclosing java class.
-Now as per steps declared above it is time to compile our java code.
+The Implementation of encryptData method is written in C. As you can see, we have used a static block whose purpose is to load the native C library in which implementation of encryptData method is available.
+One important thing to note is that the string parameter supplied in the System.loadLibrary method is the enclosing java class’s lowercase name.
+Now, as per the steps declared above, it is time to compile our java code.

 The following command compiles the above java code.

 Now in the next step, will create a header file using javah utility as described below.

 The above command will generate a javah file with the same name as the name of the class.
 This file will be included while writing the C implementation of the native method.

 Here is the C implementation of the native function encryptData.

 const char *str= (*env)->GetStringUTFChars(env,inputstr,0) // create string from jstring

 char Newch = '@';

 for(i = 0; i <= strlen(str); i++)

 if(str[i] == 'a' || str[i]== 'e' || str[i]== 'i' || str[i]== 'o' || str[i]== 'u' || str[i] == 'A' || str[i]== 'E' || str[i]== 'I' || str[i]== 'O' || str[i]== 'U')